lancejpollard/cockpit/README.markdown

 #### End Goal

 - Base key-value functionality gem, which allows you to store arbitrary key values in any database (similar to moneta).
+Should store settings in MongoDB by default.
 - i18n and Cockpit build on top of that

 ### Alternatives